pudly/schmopera-hugo/content/articles/the-emphatically-present-west-side-story.md

 ## Avoiding global snickers at the movies

 Robert Wise, co-director of the 1961 film, was tasked with introducing into the cultural mainstream the balletic choreography of Jerome Robbins danced by the Jets and Sharks, hopefully without causing global snickers.
-As acclaimed as Robbins’ choreography was, the idea of rival gangs performing balletic moves in city slums would be radically new, especially to the film’s youthful target audience.
-Wise employed steadily intensifying music and opened with a screen filled by an abstraction that morphs into an arial view of Manhattan.
-The “Prologue” and “Jet Song” gradually build as the Jets and Sharks balletically stalk each others.
+As acclaimed as Robbins' choreography was, the idea of rival gangs performing balletic moves in city slums would be radically new, especially to the film's youthful target audience.
+Wise employed steadily intensifying music and opened with a screen filled by an abstraction that morphs into an aerial view of Manhattan.
+The "Prologue" and "Jet Song" gradually build as the Jets and Sharks balletically stalk each others.
 Audiences have been in thrall ever since.
 Score one for the soundtrack.

 Dubbing prevailed on the vocals, however.
-The esteemed Marni Nixon sang Maria’s songs for Natalie Wood while a chap named Jimmy Bryant provided a fresh if generic sound for Richard Beymer’s Tony.
-Portions of Anita’s singing parts were dubbed by Betty Wand but the dancing and fiery portrayal belonged to Rita Moreno, the only actress of Puerto Rican decent with a featured role in the film.
+The esteemed Marni Nixon sang Maria's songs for Natalie Wood while a chap named Jimmy Bryant provided a fresh if generic sound for Richard Beymer's Tony.
+Portions of Anita's singing parts were dubbed by Betty Wand but the dancing and fiery portrayal belonged to Rita Moreno, the only actress of Puerto Rican decent with a featured role in the film.

 Photo of Tucker Smith, Jets and Jets women from the film